Sigmmma/c20/src/content/h1/source-data/rename-txt/readme.md

 # Format

-Each line in `readme.txt` is written like this:
+To reuse an animation as another animation, write a line in this format:
 ```
 name-of-animation = name-of-animation
 ```

 There are three parts: the name of an animation that does not already exist, the equal sign, and the name of an animation that does exist.

-[H1CE Tool](~h1/tools/hek/tool) considers any spaces around the equal sign as part of the animations' names.
-Files typically are not named with leading spaces or trailing spaces.
-That means having spaces there likely will be a problem for Tool.
-[H1A Tool](~h1/tools/h1a-ek/h1a-tool) ignores any spaces around the equal sign.
+[H1CE Tool](~tool) considers any spaces around the equal sign as part of the animations' names.
+Files typically do not have spaces at the beginning or at the end of their names.
+For most situations, do not add any spaces around the equal sign.
+The name of the animation will be incorrect.
+If the name is not correct, Tool will fail to find the animation.

+[H1A Tool](~h1a-tool) seems to ignore spaces around the equal sign.
+They are not considered as part of the animations' names.

 # Example